piharpi/piharpi.com/_posts/how-this-site-was-made/2018-09-28-how-this-site-was-made.md

 1. click `new site from git`, then choose `Github`.
 2. then choose your repository where is the jekyll sources uploaded.
-3. netlify smart enough to configuring, we just need's are hosting's are hosting's are hosting's are hosting to click `Deploy site button`.
+3. netlify smart enough to configuring, we just need's to click `Deploy site button`.

 Wait for moment, and voila..! your site's are hosting and using `.netlify.com` tld, if your website wants to look professional, just buy a domain from your favorite domain store. or if you the first time, I advice using namecheap.com*(isn't sponsor)* \*based on my experienced it provides good service and have various TLDs.